-If you’re after great Banff national park lodging look no further.
-Situated in the town of Banff only minutes away from the services of the town and the remote backcountry of the national park, Elk + Avenue Hotel is a rugged mountain escape with a touch of luxury.
-It’s located right on Banff Ave, and is another romantic alternative to the Banff Springs.
+If you’re after great Banff national park lodging, look no further.
+Only minutes away from the services of the town and the remote backcountry of the national park, Elk + Avenue Hotel is a rugged mountain escape with a touch of luxury.
+It’s located right on Banff Ave and is another romantic alternative to the Banff Springs.
 It’s just as comfortable, but a fraction of the price.

 Baker Creek has some of the best cabins in Banff National Park.
 If you’re a true outdoor lover who enjoys the experience of removing yourself from everyone and everything, a cabin in the forest offers a true outdoor escape, and Baker Creek has one that’ll meet all your backcountry needs.

-Situated halfway between Banff town and Lake Louise, the remote location of this lodge along the Bow Valley Parkway means you are far from the crowds but close to the things that matter most – mountains, forests, and stunning beauty.
+Situated halfway between Banff town and Lake Louise, the remote location of this lodge along the Bow Valley Parkway means you are far from the crowds.

 If you expect modern amenities, this might not be the place for you.
 However, if being disconnected from Wi-Fi, alone with your sweetheart, without phones, televisions, and all those other modern annoyances is more your style, you won’t find any of those things here.